Getting to Sefton Park for BBC Radio 1 Big Weekend

 Accessibility information

-For information on how to apply for accessible facilities at Radio 1 Big Weekend, please visit the event accessibility information page.
+For information on how to apply for accessible facilities at BBC Radio 1 Big Weekend, please visit the event accessibility information page.

 Accelerator City